Mango Coconut Cake with Lime Glaze

 - Toasted coconut, for garnish Add to list

-- Whipped cream and mango slices Add to list
+- Whipped cream and mango slices, for serving Add to list

 Preheat oven to 350° F. Butter and flour a 9-inch cake pan.

-Combine dry ingredients in a large bowl.
-In a separate bowl, combine eggs, milk and coconut milk and stir in butter and vanilla.
-Pour this mixture into dry ingredients and stir just until blended.
+Combine flour, baking powder, baking soda, salt, brown sugar and coconut in a large bowl.
+In a separate bowl, combine eggs, milk and coconut milk; stir in 1/3 cup butter and vanilla.
+Pour wet mixture into dry ingredients and stir just until blended.
 Fold in diced mango.

-Spoon into prepared pan and bake for about 30 minutes, until a skewer inserted in the center comes out clean.
+Spoon batter into the prepared pan and bake for about 30 minutes, until a skewer inserted in the center comes out clean.

 Recipe by, PCC Chef